markgordon22/Travel-Tips-Ireland/README.md

 * As a user, I want to find the travel destinations that the company are advertising.
 * As a user, I want to find information about the particular destinations being advertised.
 * As a user, I want to find nice imagery of the destinations.
-* As a user, I want to find a map of Ireland to see where the destinations are located for people who are not aware of where the destinations are in Ireland.
+* As a user, I want to find a map of Ireland to see where the destinations are located.
 * As a user, I want to find a contact form where they can contact the company about any questions they may have or have in the future.

 # User Stories

-* As a user, I want to visit a website that is easily viewable, easy to navigate around and simplified so I will be informed on the service that is on offer.
+* As a user, I want to visit a website that is easily viewable, easy to navigate around and simplified, so I will be informed on the service that is on offer.
 * As a user, I want to read about the holiday destinations that I might be interested in travelling too.
 * As a user, I want to see an about page where I can read about Ireland.
 * As a user, I want to see images of the destinations that the website are advertising.